 The repo man can and can't take specific steps when attempting to repossess your car, van, truck, SUV, motorcycle, or another vehicle.
 For example, the repo man can't breach the peace when repossessing the vehicle.

 A repossession company generally can't use force to get to your vehicle—repossessions must occur without any breach of the peace.
 Unfortunately, "breach of the peace" is defined very broadly.

 To take your car, the repossession company will have to find it.
-The lender will supply the repossessor with your home and work addresses, and any other useful information (such as where you attend school).
+The lender will supply the repossessor with your home and work addresses and any other useful information (such as where you attend school).
 Many vehicle purchase and lease agreements today authorize the lessor to use the vehicle's electronic locating device to locate the vehicle.
 If the repossessor finds the car in your driveway or on the street in front of your house, the repossessor will wait until you're asleep or out, use a master key or hotwire it, and then drive away.

-If the car isn't near your house, the repossessor will search the neighborhood.
+The repossessor will search the neighborhood if the car isn't near your house.
 Many debtors, fearful of having their car repossessed, park it about three blocks from their home.
-This is the distance they figure is far enough away to be hard to find, but close enough to still be convenient to use.
-Repossessors know this trick, however, and often find a car within minutes.
+This is the distance they figure is far enough away to be hard to find but close enough to be convenient to use.
+Repossessors know this trick and often find a car within minutes.

 But this doesn't mean you get to keep your car.
 The repossessor can try again another day or get a court order to take the car.
 A word of warning—over the past several years, some consumers and agents attempting to repossess cars have reportedly been injured or killed, and children have been hauled away when the car was repossessed.
-Don't put yourself or others in danger just to keep your car.
+Don't put yourself or others in danger to keep your car.
 No car is worth an altercation that could escalate to physical harm.